7 Ways to Improve Your Fantasy Football League

 Draft day is one of my favorite days of the year.
 I’m in a handful of leagues that always draft live.
 A couple of them I can physically be there, and another I have to do it remotely.
 In the end though, I would much rather do it live versus an online, timed draft that only allows you a few minutes to make a selection and is over in an hour and a half.

-There are always those who want the draft to be over a few minutes after it starts, and will complain it’s taking too long.
-While this can be an issue at a live draft, my feeling is it’s one day a year and I can deal with it.
+Sure, there are always those who want the draft to be over a few minutes after it starts, and will complain it’s taking too long.
+While this can be an issue at a live draft, my feeling is it’s one day a year and I can deal with a slow draft.
 But overall, a live draft is a great way to get together with friends, have a few drinks and laughs and draft some teams and could turn into the highlight of your league.
+There are also program like ClickyDraft that allow everyone to draft from the same program.
 I have also written an article with tips to host a live draft.